MetPX/sarracenia/docs/source/How2Guides/FlowCallbacks.rst

         Task: return the name of a plugin for reference purposes. (automatically there)

     def ack(self,messagelist):
-        Task: acknowledge messages from a gather source.
+        Task: acknowledge notification messages from a gather source.

     def gather(self):
-        Task: gather messages from a source... return a list of messages. return []
+        Task: gather notification messages from a source... return a list of notification messages. return []

     """
-      application of the accept/reject clauses happens here, so after_accept callbacks run on a filtered set of messages.
+      application of the accept/reject clauses happens here, so after_accept callbacks run on a filtered set of notification messages.

     """

     def after_accept(self,worklist):
         """
-         Task: just after messages go through accept/reject masks, operate on worklist.incoming to help decide which messages to process further. and move messages to worklist.rejected to prevent further processing. do not delete any messages, only move between worklists.
+         Task: just after notification messages go through accept/reject masks, operate on worklist.incoming to help decide which notification messages to process further. and move notification messages to worklist.rejected to prevent further processing. do not delete any notification messages, only move between worklists.
         """
     def do_poll(self):
         Task: build worklist.incoming, a form of gather()